 About Choice Magazine

-Choice: Current Reviews for Academic Libraries is the premier source for reviews of academic books, electronic media, and Internet resources of interest to those in higher education.
+Choice: Current Reviews for Academic Libraries is the premier source for reviews of academic books and digital resources of interest to scholars and students in higher education.
 More than 22,000 librarians, faculty, and key decision makers rely on Choice magazine and Choice Reviews Online for collection development and scholarly research.
 Choice reaches almost every undergraduate college and university library in the United States.

 Each year Choice publishes more than 7,000 reviews.
 These reviews are

 - Timely - typically the first comment on scholarly publications